pzivich/zEpid/docs/Time-Fixed Exposure.rst

     snm.fit()
     snm.summary()

-The mean 45-week CD4 T-cell count when everyone was treated with ART at enrollment was 258.73 higher than if no one had been treated with ART at enrollment, among women.
-Among men, CD4 T-cell count with ART treatment at enrollment was 268.28 higher compared to no treatment.
+The mean 45-week CD4 T-cell count when everyone was treated with ART at enrollment was 277.1 higher than if no one had been treated with ART at enrollment, *among women*.
+Among men, CD4 T-cell count with ART treatment at enrollment was 213.8 higher compared to no treatment.

 Remember, g-estimation of SNM is distinct from these other methods and targets a different estimand.
 It is a great method to consider when you are interested in effect measure modification.